kvssJ/5x6-led-matrix/README.md

 # A 4 LED pillar

-I took 4 common cathode RGB LEDs and soldered the Red, green, and blue cathode leads together.
+I took 4 common cathode RGB LEDs and soldered the Red, green, and blue anode leads together.

 I used multiplexing.
-Basically, if I select a particular anode of one of the LEDs and one of the common cathode leads, I could turn a particular colour of a specific LED on.
+Basically, if I select a particular cathode of one of the LEDs and one of the common anode leads, I could turn a particular colour of a specific LED on.
 This is how LED control is typically done.
 By changing the order in which I select the anodes or the cathodes, I can create different patterns.

 In fact, even when I need to turn all the LEDs on, I don't actually power all LEDs at once.
 That just wastes a lot of power.
 Multiplexing allows me to select one LED after another really fast so that it looks like all of them are on.